iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ![ipv6-m3]({{ '/assets/images/docs//ipv6-micro.png' | relative_url }}){:.img-fluid}
 </div>

-To do so, we provide a pool of global IPv6 /64 prefixes per site that can be used to build an IPv6 network.
+To do so, we provide a pool of public IPv6 /64 prefixes per site that can be used to build an IPv6 network.
 They are listed in the table below:

 | Site | Number of subnets| Prefixes, from |  to |
 | ---- | -----------------| -------------- | --- |